 2. Omega One Super Color Cichlid Pellets Small Sinking

-Omega One pellets have balanced nutrition that not only helps your cichlids thrive, it enhances their colors, too.
+Omega One pellets have balanced nutrition that not only helps your cichlids thrive, but it also enhances their colors, too.

 Plus, they think it’s delicious.

 This formula contains higher levels of better quality proteins.
 Omega-3 and -6 help boost their immune systems and helps them live a longer, happier life.